We will also check the last 5 years of your tenancy records. This includes your rent history, any issues of antisocial behaviour and references.

 Check what housing priority you have

-We choose which applicants to let our new build homes to depending on what priority they fall under.
+We choose which applicants to let our new build homes to depending on what priority they are.
 Common rules include prioritising people who: